Flying with a Baby: Tips and Useful Gadgets

 Before even thinking of any baby items you need to think about yourself and your comfort.
 If you’re not comfortable there’s a big chance that your baby won’t be either.

 That said… dress in comfortable clothes and bring a change of clothes for yourself in your carry-on bag.
-Babies can leak through their diapers, throw up, or simply sweat on or with you.
+Babies can leak through their diapers, throw up, or simply sweat on you.

 Put on a good reliable bra, whether you’re breastfeeding or not.
 I used to go bra-less during pregnancy, but babies have this insane ability to pinch and grab everything in front of them, so a bra is a must.